ChimeHQ/TextFormation/README.md

 // simple indentation algorithm that uses minimal text context let indenter = TextualIndenter()

-// delete an trailing whitespace, and use our indenter to compute
+// delete any trailing whitespace, and use our indenter to compute
 // any needed leading whitespace using a four-space unit let providers = WhitespaceProviders(leadingWhitespace: indenter.substitionProvider(indentationUnit: "    "),
                                    trailingWhitespace: { _, _ in return "" })